-Once the proposed Places29 Neighborhood Center develops at Towncenter Drive and Dickerson, the Willow Glen residents will be able to enjoy their proximity to the Center even more without the burden of getting in their cars for a 1/8 mile trip because they have the ability to easily and comfortably walk or bike using the established sidewalks along Towncenter Drive and proposed trails.
+Furthermore, once the proposed Places29 Neighborhood Center develops at Towncenter Drive and Dickerson, the Willow Glen residents will be able to enjoy their proximity to the Center even more without the burden of getting in their cars for a 1/8 mile trip because they have the ability to easily and comfortably walk or bike using the established sidewalks along Towncenter Drive and proposed trails.

-Interparcel connections with the Deerwood subdivision are infeasible and impractical.
+January 19, 2021, resubmitted July 19, 2021, resubmitted October 18, 2021, resubmitted March 21, 2022 connections Interparcel with the Deerwood subdivision are infeasible and impractical.
 As can be seen on the GIS map excerpt to the left (subject parcel identified by stars), the existing development did not provide room for such interconnection.
 No right-of-way was reserved in Deerwood amid the locations of houses and a storm water basin.
-On a practical level.
-Deerwood has connectivity via Airport Road and Livingston Drive and would derive little benefit from a connection through Willow Glen, which would require stream crossings.
-As parcels to the southwest are developed.
-Deerwood residents would have readily available access over existing roads.
+On a practical level, Deerwood has connectivity via Airport Road and Livingston Drive and would derive little benefit from a connection through Willow Glen, which would require stream crossings.
+As parcels to the southwest are developed, Deerwood residents would have readily available access over existing roads.